mvillalba/caviar/README.md

    to the native OS both for files in and out of the kernel's disk cache.
  * More documentation.
  * Move issues to GitHub's bug tracker.
+ * Make Caviar faster.
+Maybe augment findObject() to use a hash table for path search.
+Should really write a decent set of benchmarks that run for a set of cases and then dumps the raw data for comparison to a CSV I can graph.
+The basic cases I'm interested in are:
+   Data source:
+    * RAM disk via OS.
+    * RAM disk via Caviar.
+    * Normal HDD via OS.
+    * Normal HDD via Caviar.
+    * Caviar bundle.
+   Combines with one of the following options:
+    * Few assets (100).
+    * Many assets (10000).
+    * Fuckton of assets (1000000).
+    * Small assets (~10 KiB).
+    * Large assets (~10 MiB).
+    * Huge assets (~100 MiB).
+ * Add ciavirize-like verbose output to cavundle and make both of them produce no output by default (with a -v switch to turn it on or something).
+ * BUG: with a large, ~100 MiB bundle, the toy examples use around 230 MiB of RAM after initialization, which makes no sense.
+It's as if I was making 2 copies of the payload.
+Forcing garbage collection via runtime.GC() makes no difference.
+Investigate.